 Finland is a land of mires.
 Of Finland's total land area, which is 33.84 million hectares, originally over 10 million hectares were covered by mires and peatlands.
-Nowadays, there are approximately 8.76 million hectares of mires and peatlands, which is more than 25% of the total land area.
-Slightly more than half are ditched, 4.67 million hectares.
-The largest single use of peatlands is forestry, which covers over a half of the existing mire area, about 4.65 million hectares.
-A third of the peatlands are still untouched and 1.28 million hectares of mires is under conservation, which is 15% of current mires and peatlands and about 12% of the original area.
-In the history of peat production, only 1.3% (0.11 million hectares) of the current mire and peatland area has been utilised for peat production.
-Today the Finnish production area is 0.7%, of which Vapo Group's production area covers 0.4% (0.036 million hectares) in Finland.
+Nowadays, there are approximately 9.26 million hectares of mires and peatlands, which is more than 25% of the total land area.
+The largest single use of peatlands is forestry, about half of the existing mire area, about 4.68 million hectares, is forest drained.
+Almost half (4.10 million hectares) of the peatlands are still undrained and 1.22 million hectares of that is under conservation, which is 13 % of current mires and peatlands and about 12% of the original area.
+In the history of peat production, only 1.2 % (0.11 million hectares) of the current mire and peatland area has been utilised for peat production.